vevagm/Getting-and-Cleaning-Data-Course-Project/README.md

 - Add column names to the data set.
 We take the measurement features and replace characters and abbreviations to create more readable and descriptive labels.

 ## Outputting:
+- Create an independent tidy data set with the average of each variable aggregated for each activity and each subject
 - Finally save the data set to a text file.